Classification of low-rank odd-dimensional modular categories: Algorithm and general results

 Now, we can recursively apply Corollary~\ref{corollary: u_i recursion} in order to determine whether there exist valid simple object dimensions for $\C$: for each value of $u_{i+1}$ satisfying the first and third conditions in the corollary, we recursively check whether the second condition has a solution.
 We initiate this recursion with equation~\eqref{eq:firstdimeq}.

 Note that each time we recurse, we reduce the number of $\di_j$s on the right-hand side by $1$.
 As a result, after we recurse a sufficient number of times, we will reach an equation of the form

-Clearly, in order for there to exist a solution, $\frac{s}{c_k}$ must be a perfect square (in our code that we present later, we will simply check for whether it is a positive integer, as it suffices for our purposes).
+Clearly, in order for there to exist a solution, $\frac{s}{c_k}$ must be a perfect square.
 Hence, if a case results in either: \begin{itemize} \item Equation~\eqref{eq: dimeq u_i} with $c_i\leq 0$, or \item Equation~\eqref{eq:finaleq} with a $c_k$ such that $\frac{s}{c_k}$ is not a perfect square, \end{itemize} that case cannot represent an odd-dimensional MTC of rank $n$ with $s$ invertible objects. \end{proof}